- NAME: Jackie Robinson

 Jackie continued his education at the University of California, Los Angeles, where he became the university's first student to win varsity letters in four sports.
 In 1941, despite his athletic success, Robinson was forced to leave UCLA just shy of graduation due to financial hardship.
 He moved to Honolulu, Hawaii, where he played football for the semi-professional Honolulu Bears.
 His season with the Bears was cut short when the United States entered into World War II.

 From 1942 to 1944, Robinson served as a second lieutenant in the United States Army.
-He never saw combat, however; Robinson was arrested and court-martialed during boot camp after he refused to move to the back of a segregated bus during training.
-He was later acquitted of the charges and received an honorable discharge.
+He never saw combat, however.
+During boot camp in 1944 in Fort Hood, Texas, Robinson was arrested and court-martialed after refusing to give up his seat and move to the back of a segregated bus when ordered to by the driver.
+Robinson's excellent reputation, combined with the united efforts of friends, the NAACP and various black newspapers, shed public light on the injustice, and he was ultimately acquitted of the charges and received an honorable discharge.
 His courage and moral objection to segregation were precursors to the impact Robinson would have in major league baseball.

 After his discharge from the Army in 1944, Robinson began to play baseball professionally.
 At the time, the sport was segregated, and African-Americans and whites played in separate leagues.
 Robinson began playing in the Negro Leagues, but he was soon chosen by Branch Rickey, president of the Brooklyn Dodgers, to help integrate major league baseball.
 He joined the all-white Montreal Royals, a farm team for the Brooklyn Dodgers, in 1946.
-He later moved to Florida to begin spring training with the Royals, and played his first game in Ebbets Field for the Brooklyn Dodgers on April 15, 1947.
+Robinson later moved to Florida to begin spring training with the Royals, and played his first game in Ebbets Field for the Brooklyn Dodgers on April 15, 1947—becoming the first black player to compete in the major leagues.

 View study guides about Jackie Robinson and other famous figures.
 Learn biographical facts, get activity ideas, discussion questions and more.